sezanzeb/input-remapper/readme/macros.md

 ### if_eq

-> Compare two values and run different macros depending on the outcome
+> Compare two values and run different macros depending on the outcome.
 >
 > ```c#
 > if_eq(value_1: str | int, value_2: str | int, then: Macro | None, else: Macro | None)